 To further improve hygiene among the population we serve, RI rebuilds latrines and showers in the health facilities we support.
 We know that addressing water, sanitation and hygiene issues is the best way to boost the health of an entire community.
 We also rehabilitate water treatment plants in surrounding villages, ensuring that water quality and quantity meet international humanitarian standards.
 Overall, RI aims to help improve the hygiene capabilities of over 400,000 people in the region.

-In order to ensure local participation and sustainability, RI works with pre-existing civil society systems, including governorate health directorates and local councils, to help Syrian refugees obtain health care.
+In order to ensure local participation and sustainability, RI works with pre-existing civil society systems, including governorate health directorates and local councils, to help Syrians obtain health care.

 This program also includes a community health worker (CHW) training program.
 CHWs allow for a more integrated approach to early recognition of disease and hygiene awareness.
 Whether it is helping a pregnant woman recognize the signs of preeclampsia or encouraging better hand-washing practices, CHWs help improve the quality of care and refer people to health facilities when they are in need of treatment.
 The CHWs we recruit and train assist approximately 45,000 people per month.